-Eyebrows are possibly the most prominent feature of our faces, so getting them right is an essential part of any makeup look.
+Eyebrows are possibly the most prominent feature of our faces, so getting the right eyebrow shape is an essential part of any makeup look.
 Apart from matching the color of the product you use to the color of your natural hairs, it is also very important to adapt their shape to your face.

 There is no universal eyebrow arch that looks good on everyone.
-The best eyebrow shape depends on your features; the overall shape of your face most of all.
-Determining the shape of your face can be tricky, so if you have any doubts, consult a makeup artist or consider a suitable permanent makeup treatment for eyebrows as a more long-lasting solution.
+The best eyebrow shapes depends on your features; the overall shape of your face most of all.

 To give you some guidelines, here is an overview of the eyebrow shapes that best complement each face shape.